OpenDataServices/flatten-tool/docs/userguide.rst

-Now you know that the column headings are really just a JSON Pointer specification, and the index values are only treated as indicators of the presence of lists (and not their order) you can write some more sophisticated examples.
+Now you know that the column headings are really just a JSON Pointer specification, and the index values are only treated as indicators of the presence of arrays you can write some more sophisticated examples.

 Rather than have the address just as string, we could represent it as an object.
 For example, imagine you'd like out output JSON in this structure: